-Conservatories/por Conservatories/porches
+Conservatories/porches

 Repair category N/A

-Notes
+Notes N/A

 Communal areas

 Repair category N/A

-Notes
+Notes N/A

 Garages and permanent outbuildings

-Repair category 1

-Notes Normal maintenance will be required to the garage/outbuildings.

-Outside areas and boundaries

-Repair category 1
+Repair category N/A

+Notes N/A

-Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+Outside areas and boundaries Repair category 1 Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+We are advised these are partly shared.
+There is an electrical sub-station/installation located immediately beyond There is an electrical sub-station/installation located immediately beyond the rear boundary of the subject property.